-SOLE TRADER PARTNERSHIP CC (CLOSE CORPORATION) PRIVATE COMPANY Number of people One Two to twenty One to ten One to fifty What people are called Sole trader or proprietor (owner) Partners Members Shareholders and directors (shareholders do not have to be the same people as the directors) How it is formed You do not have to do anything.
+SOLE TRADER PARTNERSHIP CC (CLOSE PRIVATE CORPORATION) COMPANY Number of people One Two to twenty One to ten One to fifty What people are called Sole trader or proprietor (owner) Partners Members Shareholders and directors (shareholders do not have to be the same people as the directors) How it is formed You do not have to do anything.
 The partners must sign a partnership agreement.
 An attorney or accountant drafts a document called a founding statement, which is registered with the Registrar of Companies.
 No new CCs could be set up after 2011.
-A Memorandum of Incorporation (MOI) is registered at the CIPC thereby incorporating the entity.
-Liability: does the law limit the liability to the business or are owners of the business liable for the business's debts and the business for their debts?
-The owner of the business is liable for the business's debts, and the business for his/her debts.
-The partners are liable for the business's debts and the business is liable for their debts.
-The CC is only liable for its debts, not those belonging to the members.
-The members are not liable for the CC's debts, unless they have signed surety.
-The company is only liable for its debts, not those belonging to its direcdtors or shareholders.
-In certain circumstances, the directors may be held liable for the debts of the company if it is not complying with the Companies Act.
+A Memorandum of Incorporation (MOI) is registered at the CIPC, thereby incorporating the entity.
 Existence The sole proprietorship stops existing when the trader or proprietor stops carrying on the business.
 If the partners change, they must sign a new partnership agreement, because the old partnership no longer exists.
 The CC continues to exist even when the members change.
 It does not have to be registered again.
 A company continues to exist even when the shareholders or directors change.
 It does not have to be registered again.
 How do you end the business legally?
 The sole trader ends when the trader stops doing business.
-If s/he sells the business, the person who buys it will start their own new sole proprietorship.
+If they sell the business, the person who buys it will start their own new sole proprietorship.
 The partnership ends when: the partners agree that they will no longer do business together as partners, or the partners change, or a partner is declared insolvent by the court.
 It is difficult to end a CC.
 An attorney's help is needed.
 A CC can end through voluntary deregistration or liquidation.
 It is difficult to end a company.
 An attorney's help is needed.
-A Company can end through voluntar deregistration or liquidation.
+A Company can end through voluntary deregistration or liquidation.
 Who owns the business's assets?
 The sole trader or proprietor owns the assets.
 The partners own the assets.
-One partner may not sell or lease or do anything with an asset without the permission of the other partners.
+One partner may not sell, lease or do anything with an asset without the permission of the other partners.
 The assets belong to the CC, not to the members.
 If the CC ends, the assets are shared out among the members in the way that was agreed in the founding agreement.
 The assets belong to the company, not to the shareholders.
 If the company ends, the assets are shared among the shareholders.
 Accounting requirements A sole trader does not have to keep records, except for VAT and income tax.
 A partnership does not have to keep records, except for VAT and income tax.
 Records must be kept according to the requirements in the Companies Act.
-Records must be kept according to the requirements in the Companies Act
+Records must be kept according to the requirements in the Companies Act.